 - 8.3.2 Explain the principles and process of setting assumptions for model inputs.
-(C2) - 8.3.3 Describe different methods of risk aggregation and explain their relative advantages and disadvantages.
-(B2) - 8.3.4 Apply these models to practical problems in insurance, pensions or an emerging area of actuarial practice.
-(C5)
+(C2) - 8.3.3 Describe different methods of risk aggregation, explain their relative advantages and disadvantages and use these techniques to model dependencies.
+(C3) - 8.3.4 Explain the diversification benefits, allocation principles and risk contributions and how they can be used to allocate capital to risk faced by different business lines (C2)